Your Bag

 It Helps Set The Mood

-The aromatic vanilla essential oil exudes a sweet and creamy scent that helps reduce stress within the atmosphere and ambiance.
+The aromatic vanilla essential oil exudes a sweet and creamy scent that helps relax within the atmosphere and ambiance.

-Diffusing it around living spaces can instantly usher in a welcoming atmosphere that helps make the house feel more like a home as you unwind from the stresses of the day.
+Diffusing it around living spaces can instantly usher in a welcoming atmosphere that helps make the house feel more like a home as you unwind from a long day.

 The aroma of vanilla is reminiscent of ice cream, cakes, baked goods, and confectioneries.
 It invokes fond memories in people and feelings of nostalgia and happiness.
 The oil that can be blended with vanilla to evoke positivity is lavender oil.
 The floral aroma of the lavender oil blends well with the sweet vanilla fragrance and fills the room with an intoxicating scent.